prajwollamichhane11/facerecognition_potrait/README.md

 Run the code and obtain the result.

+Using:
+1. Press 'S' to take image.
+Check whether the window is selected or not.
+2. Press 'Esc' to exit. #Clicking the cross won't exit it.

 #TODO
 1. Shortly use on mobile devices
 2. Implement algorithms and deep learning